RicardoMenik/RicardoMenik/README.md

-Hi 👋 My name is Guilhermo
+Hi 👋 My name is Ricardo
 ==========================

-Full Stack Software Developer
+I am Data Analyst
 -----------------------------

 I'm a 15 years old developer and hacking since I was 13.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.

 * 🌍  I'm based in Cascavel, Brazil
-* ✉️  You can contact me at [guilhermomasid@gmail.com](mailto:stilylone@gmail.com)
+* ✉️  You can contact me at [stilylone@gmail.com](mailto:stilylone@gmail.com)
 * 🚀  I'm currently freelancing for companies as a Full Stack Software Developer
 * 🧠  I'm learning Advanced Javascript, Unit Tests and C/C++ programming languages
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives